Harassment and bullying prevention

 • Providing a copy of the policy to all new employees upon hiring or transfer.

-• Acknowledgment in writing or by e-mail from all employees that they have received and read the policy and any amendments.
+• Acknowledgment in writing or by email from all employees that they have received and read the policy

-• Posting of the policy, with any amendments, prominently in a place where all employees will see it and have regular access to it.
+• Posting of the policy, with any amendments in a place where all employees will see it and have regular access to it.

-• Instructions to all managers about what is expected of them in carrying out the policy, including documenting objective observations of possible harassment or bullying and the comments of employees involved.
+• Instructions to all leaders about what is expected of them in carrying out the policy.
+This includes documenting fair observations of possible harassment or bullying.

-• Annual discussion between managers and their staff about this particular policy.
+• Annual discussion between leaders and their staff about this particular policy.

 Develop processes and procedures